TahaNKhan/ScreenMetrics/README.md

 ## Architecture

-The codebase follows clean code principles with single-responsibility classes:
+The codebase has the following classes:

 | File | Responsibility |
 |------|---------------|